jump-dev/JuMP.jl/docs/src/manual/callbacks.md

 MOI.set(model, MOI.HeuristicCallback(), my_callback_function)
 ```

-The third argument to `submit` should be a vector of JuMP variables, and the
+The third argument to `submit` is a vector of JuMP variables, and the
-fourth argument should be a vector of values corresponding to each variable.
+fourth argument is a vector of values corresponding to each variable.

 `MOI.submit` returns an enum that depends on whether the solver accepted the
 solution.
 The possible return codes are: